fooshen/MCPwithVnet/MCPServer.md

 13. Select **".Net 8 Isolated"**, and **Secrets** for resource authentication type (it will need to communicate with Azure Blob Storage and optionally App Insights).

    > [!IMPORTANT]
    > Do not create Azure Function on Consumption plan - use Flex Consumption or any other plans.
-Consumption Plan does not support Private Link and will not be useful in our exercise here.
+Consumption Plan does not support Virtual Network integration and will not be useful in our exercise here.
 See [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-scale#networking-features) on the networking features supported by the different plans.
    >

 14. In your Azure portal, you can check the Function app is available and is running.
 Take note of the domain URL and the region.